statgen/LASER/README.md

 ## Questions

 If you have questions, please read the LASER_Manual or the TRACE_Manual first.
-If the manuals cannot answer your questions, contact Chaolong Wang at chaolong@umich.edu.
+If the manuals cannot answer your questions, contact Chaolong Wang at chaolong@umich.edu or Daniel Taliun at dtaliun@umich.edu.